arqamrp/arqamrp.github.io/_posts/2023-03-09-An-Ode-to-Quizzing.md

 Memorising country capitals, flags, currencies (though these may be useful sometimes) isn't what quizzing is all about.
 Your school quizzes are a very poor indication of what actual quizzing is like.

 It's a myth that quizzes are **all** about trivia.
 A good quiz tests a person's abillity to guess or logically work their way to an answer given multiple clues, assuming a certain level of familiarity with the cultural context.
-That assumed level of familiarity varies from quiz to quiz; an Inter IIT Cult Meet quiz will probably require a higher width and depth of knowledge than a Freshers' Quiz.
+That assumed level of familiarity varies from quiz to quiz; an Inter IIT Cult Meet quiz will probably require a greater width and depth of knowledge than a Freshers' Quiz.
 But in both, just knowing stuff won't take you too far; you'll need to eliminate, make logical leaps of faith, and find connections between seemingly unrelated things.

 Let's take an example question (entirely original):